 This block seems simple but creates the major differences from other cameras.
-Low power consumption, extremely low noise characteristics and unique GPIO functions are the result of our expertise based on many years of design experience.

-Signal Block (Dual circuit) Imager Block (Dual-tap) Timing Gen i-Port PHY PHY Memory Block
+Signal Block Imager Low power consumption, extremely low Block noise characteristics and unique GPIO functions are the result of our expertise based on many years of design experience.
+Easy Customization This is the very refined platform design and easy to build Timing i-Port → PHY custom-design products out of these blocks.
+The blocks Gen Core of Imager, Signal and GPIO boards are easily customized.
+Please contact GEViCAM for the specific requirement.
+Memory Block